Multi-Cycle Assignment Problems with Rotational Diversity: Maintaining Rotational Diversity

 \begin{strategy}[Product Combination (PC)] In the Product Combination strategy, profit and affinities are multiplied to form the task values:

 The exponents $\alpha$ and $\beta$ allow configuration of the strategy to emphasize one aspect or to account for different scales of profits and affinities in specific applications.
-However, we found using a standard configuration of $\alpha = \beta = 1$ to be intuitive and well-performing.
+In our experiments, we found a standard configuration of $\alpha = \beta = 1$ to be intuitive and well-performing.
 Therefore, this strategy does not require additional configuration, but allows for adjustments if necessary.

 In the PC strategy, there is not active reaction on the overall state of rotational diversity, as in the \OS strategy, but higher affinities values implicitly influence the profits and put an emphasis on tasks with missing rotation. \end{strategy}